 How to Make Creamy Mushroom Gnocchi

-To start, bring a pot of water to boil for the gnocchi.
-Once it’s boiling, add the gnocchi and cook according to the package directions.
-This usually doesn’t take long and you can tell it’s ready once the gnocchi floats.
+To start, bring a large pot of salted water to boil over medium-high heat for the gnocchi.
+Once it's boiling, add the gnocchi and cook according to the package directions.
+This usually doesn't take long, about 1-2 minutes, and you can tell it's ready once the gnocchi floats.

 While you're waiting for the water to boil, start making the sauce.

-Add butter to a large skillet and then add the mushrooms.
+Add butter to a large skillet over medium heat and then add the mushrooms.
 You might want to do this in two batches, as mushrooms like a lot of space when they are cooking.
-Cook the mushrooms for about 8-10 minutes, until they’re softened and slightly golden.
+Season with a pinch of salt and black pepper, and cook the sliced mushrooms for about 8-10 minutes, until they're softened and slightly golden.

 Remove the mushrooms from the pan.
 If the pan is dry, add another tablespoon of butter.
 Add the shallots and cook until softened, about 5 minutes.